anshulsamar/anshulsamar.github.io/_projects/vae.md

 be equivariant and change with different data.
 Others should be invariant.

-They use rmsprop, momentum 0.1, weight decay/meta learning rate, etc.

 Can we rationalize this with respect to general autoencoding?

 Here is one interpretation: in this setting, rather than learn one autoencoder, we really wish to learn \\(n\\) autoencoders, one to capture each axes of variation in a paritcular mini-batch.
-To make this interpretable (i.e. we should semantically understand each axes of variation), we split our dataset into n distinct transformations.
-Then, rather than train \\(n\\) separate models we attempt to combine them.
-The issue, however, is that now we can't strictly optimize.
+To make this interpretable, we split our dataset into n distinct transformations (each batch corresponds to only one transformation).
+Then, rather than train \\(n\\) separate models, we attempt to combine them.

-How do we ensure that the \\(z_i\\) latent variables across one minibatch are the same?
-We can penalize for variance.
-For each data point and for each \\(z_i \not= z_train\\), we can add a loss term that penalizes the variance of its hidden variable with respect to the others in its mini batch.
+We now need to ensure that the \\(z_i\\) latent variables inside one batch are the same.
+We do this by penalizing for variance.
+For each data point and for each \\(z_i \not= z_{train}\\), we can add a loss term that penalizes the variance with respect to the others in its mini batch.

 $$
 \begin{align*}